QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Simulation setup

-On the other hand, to evaluate the potential quantum advantage, we also allow to select the number of bits that specify the discretization of the torsion angles.
+On the other hand, we also need to select the number of bits that specify the discretization of the torsion angles.
 For example, 1 bit means that angles can take values in $\{0, \pi\}$, whereas 2 bits indicate discretization in $\pi/2$ radians.
-In general, the precision of the angles will be $2^{1-b}\pi$, for $b$ the number of \texttt{rotation bits}.
 Notice that the precision of 10º of AlphaFold when reporting their angles, that we indicated in section \ref{sec:Initialization}, is intermediate between $b = 5$ and $b = 6$.
-The main idea here is that when we increase $b$ or the number of angles, the size of the search space becomes larger, and evaluating how the classical and quantum $\min_t TTS(t)$ grow we may be able to check whether a polynomial quantum advantage exists.
-The $TTS$ can be directly calculated from inferred classical probabilities, if one is executing the classical metropolis or the quantum Metropolis in quantum hardware, or from the amplitudes, if one is running a simulation of the latter.
-Its specific definition can be seen in equation \eqref{TTS}.

-Finally, we implemented and used the \texttt{experiment} mode, that in contrast to the the \texttt{simulation} mode explained in previous paragraphs, allows us to run the smallest instances of our problem in actual IBM Q hardware, dipeptides with a single \texttt{rotation bit}.
+Increasing the discretization size makes the simulation more precise but also more expensive, as we will see in figure \ref{fig:fixed_beta_TTS_slope}.

-Other choices we have to make involve the value of the parameter $\beta$ in \eqref{Metropolis update probability}, whether it is fixed or follows some annealing schedule, the number of steps for which the system computes their TTS, or the $\kappa$ parameter from the von Mises distribution if the initialization is given by \textit{Minifold}.
-In fact, if the original AlphaFold algorithm were to be used, the $\kappa$ values returned by AlphaFold could actually be used instead of our default value $\kappa = 1$, and furthermore the preparation of the amplitudes corresponding to this probability distribution could be made efficient using the Grover-Rudolph state preparation procedure \cite{State_prep_grover}.
+One advantage of our proposal is that the uncertainty of the deep learning module prediction might be included in the initialization.
+In fact, if the original AlphaFold algorithm were to be used, the $\kappa$ values returned by AlphaFold could actually be used instead of our default value $\kappa = 1$.
+The amplitudes corresponding to the von Mises probability distribution could be efficiently encoded using the Grover-Rudolph state preparation procedure \cite{State_prep_grover}.

-Additionally, while \textit{Qiskit} allows to recover the probabilities from the amplitudes, to evaluate the classical walks we have to repeat a certain number of times the procedure to infer the probabilities.
-This number of repetitions is controlled by a variable named \texttt{number iterations}, that we have set to $500 \times (2^b)^{2n - 2}$, where $b$ is the \texttt{number of bits} and $n$ the number of amino acids, to reflect that larger spaces require more statistics.

-If a non-fixed $\beta$ is attempted, we have implemented and tested several options for the annealing schedule.
+We have implemented and tested several options for the annealing schedule of $\beta$.
 The implemented schedules are: \begin{itemize}

 \end{itemize} For comparison purposes, the value of $\beta(1)$ chosen has been heuristically optimized to $50$.